natcap/invest.users-guide/source/urban_nature_access.rst

   stated greenspace demand.
 Negative values indicate an undersupply of greenspace relative to the stated greenspace demand.
   Units: Square meters of greenspace per person.
+* **output/greenspace_balance_totalpop.tif**
+  The population-weighted greenspace balance for each pixel, in square meters of greenspace.
+  Units: Square meters of greenspace.
 * **output/greenspace_demand.tif**
   A measure of the area of greenspace required to adequately supply all people in each pixel.